rxweb/rxweb.io/docs/reactive-form-validators/api/FormBuilderConfiguration.md

 <div component="app-example-runner" ref-component="app-formbuilderconfiguration-includeprops" title="Include and exclude properties" key="includeprops"></div>
 </data-scope>

+# Apply validation to all props
+This is used when to want to apply validation to all formControls.
+It can be done using `allProps` property

+<div component="app-code" key="FormBuilderConfiguration-allprops-component"></div>
+<div component="app-example-runner" ref-component="app-formbuilderconfiguration-allprops" title="AllProps to set validation to all formControls" key="allprops"></div>

 # Dynamically set default value
 This is mainly used to apply the default value through the component instead of defining into the decorator.